 The Pharos of Alexandria suffered several damages after the earthquakes of 796, 951, 956, 1303, and 1323.

-For a long time, it was one of the Seven Wonders of the Ancient World, but by the end of the 14th century, it was already destroyed.
+It was one of the Seven Wonders of the Ancient World for a long time, but it was already destroyed by the end of the 14th century.

 Before the construction of the Lighthouse of Alexandria, people used to light bonfires to alert approaching ships of hazardous coastlines.